Fiona-T/world-happiness-data/TESTING.md

 ![Features - option to choose to get min, max, median, average after previous choice shown](docs/features-testing/min-max-median-average-all-option.png)

 - **Option to select another option from min, max, median, average scores after initial choice: Expectations**
-  - after selecting an option 1-5 from the min, max, median, average, all, the result is printed and the user is presented with a further menu option
+  - after selecting an option 1-5 from min, max, median, average or all, the result is printed and the user is presented with a further menu option
-  - the new menu contains an option to get 'more data' (min, max etc.) again, so that they can choose another min/max etc. option
+  - the new menu contains an option to get 'more data' (min, max, etc.) again, so that they can choose another min,max, etc. option
   - the 5 options are presented again, regardless of which option (1-5) was chosen previously
  >**Result:** Pass
 - user presented with list of options after viewing previous choice (min, max etc.)
-- option 1 is to get 'more data' (min, max etc.) for the same country
+- option 1 is to get 'more data' (min, max, etc.) for the same country
 - if the user chooses option 1 from this list, then the list of 5 options is displayed
 - user can individually select to view any of min, max, median, average or they can select to view all of them
 - user can keep selecting option 1 from follow on menu, to get another option from min, max, median, average, all, until they have seen all they want and can then choose a different option from the follow on menu